VACANT

 E.R.Galea@gre.ac.uk

-Engineering Group has been awarded two Vice Chancellor’s PhD
+Group has been awarded two Vice Chancellor’s PhD Scholarships.
+The

-Scholarships.
-The areas of research are indicated below.
+areas of research are indicated below.
+Potential candidates who

-Potential candidates who wish to submit an application must do so in
+wish to submit an application must do so in accordance with the

-accordance with the procedures set out on the application form.
-All
+procedures set out on the application form.
+All scholarships on offer

-second and third years of the award.
-Also, tuition fees will be
+years of the award.
+Also, tuition fees will be waived up to a

 For those whose first language is not English or if from a country